 - --tracing-enabled on off: Enable the tracebuffer.
-This consumes some memory for the tracebuffer and adds extra overhead. - --tracing-config <config-string>: Allows to configure tracing.
-In particular this defines which group of tracepoints are enabled. - --tracing-allow-vm-access on off: Enables/disables(default) VM access to the tracebuffer.
+This consumes some memory for the tracebuffer and adds extra overhead. - --tracing-config <config-string>: Enables tracing configuration.
+In particular, this defines which group of tracepoints are enabled. - --tracing-allow-vm-access on off: Enables/disables(default) VM access to the tracebuffer.